micahwierenga/brief-git-and-github-lesson/readme.md

 - git merge

 Based on what we've talked about, and before you jump into your terminal, discuss the correct commands you would have to use - and the correct order you would need to use them in - to repeat the process of creating a readme.
 Be aware of the "why" and that you may have to use some commands more than once.

-## Branch, Push, Merge, Repeat - Independent Practice

-Time for you to try it.
-With your partner, walk through the steps necessary together, catching each other if either makes any missteps.

-Start by mimicking our example – create a branch to write another readme.

-- `git init`
-- `git add` & `git commit`
-- Create a new branch for the feature you're about to work on
-- Switch to that branch
-- Write some code
-- `git merge` that branch back into your `master`

-Once you've got it down, do the same process again for a bug fix (aka a typo), so you get in the habit of creating branches whenever you need to make changes.

 ## Create a pull request on GitHub - Codealong